Academic Quality & Student Governance

 The Academic Quality Handbook that outlines the processes for six areas of Quality and Standards within the University.
 These include:

-- The processes surrounding the approval from Professional, Statutory and Regulatory Bodies,
+- Chapter 4- Professional, Statutory and Regulatory Bodies

 Where appropriate, chapters included in the Academic Quality Handbook have been mapped against the QAA Quality Code Part B: Assuring and Enhancing Academic Quality which can be found here.